How to Get Food Stamps or SNAP Benefits When Self Employed

 Working for yourself is not only a test of wits and skills but often just plain survival.
 Many self-employed people do not earn consistent wages, but earn per project.
 This means that if they do not have a contract or a project to work on, they do not get paid, and can go hungry.

 Luckily, the USDA food stamp program, also known as SNAP, allows the self-employed to get food benefits as well.
 People within 100% of the poverty guidelines can get a monthly food stamp benefit maximum of approximately $175 per person.
-You can sometimes get more for a person in your household aged 60 or older or disabled.
-Here's how to get your benefits.
+Income guidelines are also more relaxed if you happen to have a disabled family member in your home.
+Here's how to get your SNAP benefits.

 In addition, once you get approved for food stamps, you'll be eligible for other benefits, such as a free baby crib, free cell phone, and Medicaid national healthcare.
 In the past it was very difficult for self-employed people to get these benefits, but the U.S. and state governments have made it easier in the past few years.